 One technique used to sample or control fish populations in small impoundments is rotenone application (Finlayson et al. 2000; McClay 2000).
-For example, McHugh (1990) used early summer shoreline rotenone treatments and fall electrofishing to reduce bass densities in two 24–28 ha impoundments, which led to increased Largemouth Bass growth and improved Bluegill size structure and crappie Pomoxis spp. recruitment.
+For example, McHugh (1990) used early summer shoreline rotenone treatments and removal via fall electrofishing to reduce bass densities in two 24–28 ha impoundments, which led to increased Largemouth Bass growth and improved Bluegill size structure and crappie Pomoxis spp. recruitment.
 Juvenile Largemouth Bass recruit in littoral areas of impoundments after dispersing from male-guarded fry schools in late spring (Kramer and Smith 1962; Jackson and Noble 1995), at which time they are highly vulnerable to shoreline rotenone application (McHugh 1990).
 To date, no studies have evaluated shoreline rotenone treatments targeting Largemouth Bass recruitment in impoundments ≤11 ha.
 As such, our objectives were to (1) assess the effectiveness of shoreline rotenone application in reducing age-0 and age-1 Largemouth Bass densities in small impoundments (≤11 ha), (2) investigate compensatory density-dependent responses of Largemouth Bass growth and survival, and (3) quantify changes in Bluegill density.

 [A]Methods

-[C]Study site.—We used 15 small impoundments ranging from 0.7–11 ha for this study (Table 1).
+[C]Study site.—We used 15 small impoundments (hereafter referred to as impoundments) ranging from 0.7–11 ha for this study (Table 1).
 Impoundments were located across central to southern Alabama on private lands or those owned by Auburn University (Figure 1).
 Seven impoundments received shoreline rotenone application; the remaining eight impoundments served as untreated controls.
 We selected impoundments so that control and treatment systems were similar in littoral vegetation coverage, bank depth, surface area, and Largemouth Bass and Bluegill community structure.
-Small impoundments were chosen to be treated with rotenone or not treated based on private owner and Auburn University requests, such that some people did not want rotenone to be applied in specific areas due to potential negative effects on the surrounding ecosystem.
-We sampled impoundments during spring 2017 through spring 2019 for this study; we sampled using electrofishing each spring and applied rotenone treatments and seined in the summers of 2017 and 2018, which we refer to as “treatment periods” (Table 1).
+Impoundments were chosen to be treated with rotenone or not treated based on private owner and Auburn University requests, such that some people did not want rotenone to be applied in specific areas due to potential effects on the surrounding ecosystem.
+We sampled impoundments during spring 2017 through spring 2019 for this study by (1) electrofishing each spring, and (2) applying rotenone (if selected) and seining in the summers of 2017 and 2018—which we refer to as “treatment periods” (Table 1).
 We included seven impoundments (i.e., four controls/three treatments) in the first treatment period, with six of those (i.e., three controls/three treatments) being included again in the second treatment period.
 We added eight more impoundments (four controls/four treatments) the second treatment period, for a total of fourteen impoundments that period (Table 1).